rivasbolinga/Home-For-All/README.md

 Clone this repository to your desired folder:

- 1.Clone this repository to your desired folder:
+ 1.Clone this repository to your desired folder:<br>
  2.run: git clone git@github.com:rivasbolinga/Portfolio.git
  2.Open the file in your code editor
 <p align="right">(<a href="#readme-top">back to top</a>)</p>